OBrown92/LX_Lcd_Vario/README.md

 This function writes one of the 21 symbols to the buffer.
 For now it takes only a number but later on I want to pass a argument like *BAT* or something.
 You can look up the symbols in the *LCD_VARIO_mapping.h* file.
 #### void addNumber(pos, val)
 This function writes a number to one of the 9 nummeric fields.
+#### void show()
+This one is important.
+The function actually writes the buffer to the display.
+Only the *fire()* and *clear()* functions working without this one.
+After writing the buffer to the display the buffer is flushed.
+My first try (*showOLD()*) was to clear the display first and then write the data but the display starts to flicker.
+So this one compares the old buffer with the new one and only clear the unused data and write the new.